szermatt/mistty/README.md

 > [!NOTE]
 >
 > Experimental support for using [alacritty](https://alacritty.org) instead of `eterm` as
 > underlying terminal emulator is now available.
-For installation
+To install it, run `M-x mistty-install`
-> instructions, head over to
+> or head over to
 > https://mistty.readthedocs.io/en/latest/usage.html#experimental-module-with-alacritty